Board and Committees

 Facility Needs

-Evaluates and prioritizes building accessibility and energy efficiency.
+Evaluate and prioritize building accessibility and energy efficiency.

 Cook County Higher Education (CCHE) has prioritized the work necessary to create a learning environment where every student can succeed in learning and earning the education they desire.
-Our intention is to counteract discriminatory policies that prevent people from equally accessing the benefits of education.
+We intend to counteract discriminatory policies that prevent people from equally accessing the benefits of education.
 This committee currently meets twice a month.

 Subcommittees